xmtp/xmtp-dot-org/vision/community/contribute.md

 ---

-## 🤝 Explore a partnership with Ephemera
+## 🤝 Explore a partnership with XMTP Labs

 Are you building an app, wallet, agent, or protocol that uses XMTP?
-Ephemera is here to help.
+XMTP Labs is here to help.

-As the steward of the XMTP protocol, Ephemera’s mission is to support adoption, experimentation, and best practices across the ecosystem.
+As the steward of the XMTP protocol, XMTP Labs' mission is to support adoption, experimentation, and best practices across the ecosystem.

 [Reach out to the Partnerships team](https://forms.gle/UMCFjB8ukiMxBxnK6) to explore how we can collaborate.